 Cash and cash equivalents

-The cash and cash equivalents are held with commercial banks in Albania, such as Raiffaisen Bank Albania and First Investment Bank Albania.
-99% of all the cash and cash equivalents is kept at Raiffaisen Bank and only 1% to the First Investment Bank.
-Their credit rating is BB+.
-The Company applies a 12-month expected loss basis and reflects the short maturities of the exposures in assessing the impairment on cash and cash equivalents.
+The cash and cash equivalents are held with commercial banks in Albania.
+The Company applies a 12month expected loss basis and reflects the short maturities of the exposures in assessing the impairment on cash and cash equivalents.